mekanimo/simetri/README.md

 ### Install a LaTeX distribution
 There are several LaTeX distributions freely available for different operating systems.
+The recommended distribution is the MikTeX app.

 MikTeX handles package installations automatically, so it is recommended for users who are not familiar with LaTeX typesetting engines.

-MiKTeX can be downloaded from https://miktex.org/download recommended.
+MiKTeX can be downloaded from https://miktex.org/download.

 ## Requirements